creaitivelearning/Test/README.md

 - Configurable farm and unit costs
 - Optional random seed for reproducible games
-- More detailed tick-by-tick output
+- More detailed tick-by-tick output with ASCII bars showing fort health and unit counts

 To run the simulation: